ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Configure Additional Accepted Domains | Configured | Required to integrate with additional agencies.
 Any additional Agencies that require access to the system are to be included.
 Authoritative Domains | Configured | The `<tenantname>.onmicrosoft.com` authoritative domain is created during the enablement of Office 365 and represents the Exchange Online Organisations SMTP address space.
 The additional authoritative domains are required as each Agency will have a corresponding authoritative domain.

-Additional Accepted Domain Design Decisions for hybrid implementations
+Additional Accepted Domain Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---